 Unfortunately, there is potential for difficult symptoms with methadone withdrawal or abuse.
 These can be scary if you or a loved one experience them.
 Here at Crest View Recovery Center, we want to help put your mind at ease by providing you with some basic information, such as what is methadone, along with problems to watch out for.
 Keep reading for these answers and more.

 Methadone is a medicine that falls under the opioid category.
 Its initial purpose is to treat pain and now aids in the treatment of addiction to substances like heroin, morphine, or narcotic pain meds.
 You must have a doctors prescription and it comes in pill, liquid, or powder form.
 In fact, methadone can be injected.

 Though this opioid is safer than many others, it still can come with problems like overdose or withdrawal.
+It can be abused itself but typically causes fewer issues than an addiction to stronger drugs.
 It’s important to have medical supervision when taking the drug.